IBM/ibm-spectrum-lsf-rtm-server/cacti/plugins/syslog/README.md

 *.* >localhost,my_database,my_user,my_password;cacti_syslog
 ```

-For CentOS/RHEL systems you will all need to install the rsyslog-mysql package
+for centos/rhel systems you will all need to install the rsyslog-mysql package

 ```
 yum install rsyslog-mysql